section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

-In this tutorial, we will learn how to authenticate users with their phone number using Firebase's authentication module in a Non-Expo React Native application.
+In this tutorial, we will learn how to authenticate users with their phone numbers using Firebase's authentication module in a Non-Expo React Native application.

 ### Firebase